 - Smaller cities: lower rent, often good quality-of-life.

-- Utilities: seasonal variation (heating in winter).
+- Utilities: seasonal variation, especially heating in winter.

 Groceries, eating out & daily expenses